-During the reporting financial year, a separate Meeting of the Independent Directors of the Company, was held on 04th February, 2022, at the Registered Office of the Company at 5-O-
+During the reporting financial year, a separate Meeting of the Independent Directors of the Company, was held on 30th March, 2023, at the Registered Office of the Company at 5-O-21, Basement, R.C.
+Vyas Colony, Bhilwara 311001, whereat the following items as enumerated under Schedule IV to the Companies Act, 2013 and Regulation 25 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 were discussed:

-- 21, Basement, R.C.
-Vyas Colony, Bhilwara 311001, whereat the following items as enumerated under Schedule IV to the Companies Act, 2013 and Regulation 25 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 were discussed: - a) Review of performance of Non-Independent Directors and the Board as a whole. - b) Review of performance of the Chairperson of the Company. - c) Assessment of the quality, quantity and timeliness of flow of information between the Company management and the Board that is necessary for the Board to effectively and reasonably perform their duties.
+- Reconstitution of the Independent Director Committee. - Review of performance of Non-Independent Directors and the Board as a whole. - Review of performance of the Chairperson of the Company. - Assessment of the quality, quantity and timeliness of flow of information between the Company management and the Board that is necessary for the Board to effectively and reasonably perform their duties.